 The History of FACCC: A Long, Hard Journey

-FACCC turned 65 in 2018.
+FACCC was founded in 1953.
 While the exact birthday is not known, it was reported in a 1980s Bulletin, the precursor to the FACCCTS journal, that somebody rose up during a debate at a meeting of the California Junior College Association (CJCA) in 1953 and said, “Enough with this!”
 Fed up with an administrator dominated CJCA, faculty decided to split off to form their own organization that would pursue the interests of faculty, exclusively.

 The CJCA continued its operations and constituted what eventually became the Community College League of California.
 The new group called itself the California Junior College Faculty Council (CJCFC) and met for the first time at then Long Beach Junior College where it proclaimed its mission as creating a “direct, uninhibited, uncensored organization to advocate the specialized case of the junior college instructor.”
 Today, FACCC proudly describes itself as “the professional faculty membership organization that advocates solely for all community college faculty.”